 A: Because we believe it’s important to use your insurance benefits if you have them, the first step is to allow our insurance specialists to verify your specific benefits.
 They have extensive knowledge and expertise with bariatric insurance verification, pre-certification, and approval.
-Upon registering on our Patient Portal, we will verify your benefits and will be happy to speak with you about the options available if you do not have coverage for weight loss surgery.

 Q: What does it mean that The Davis Clinic surgeons are all BLISCare Surgeons?

 A: Only the BLIS Surgeonsm is able to provide their self-pay patients with financial peace of mind.
 We understand that as a self-pay patient, should a complication occur, this could be potentiall you devastating to you financially.
 While complications are rare, there is always the possibility that a complication could occur, so we've included BLISCare as part of all of our self-pay patient experiences.
 In order to qualify to become a 'BLIS Surgeon,' physicians must demonstrate a high degree of education, training, experience and commitment to bariatric surgery.
 In addition, excellent outcomes are required.
 Each BLIS Surgeon is a 'Center of Excellence' eligible bariatric surgeon with a proven record of successful bariatric surgical outcomes.
 BLIS surgeons are also required to be part of a comprehensive bariatric program.
 BLIS evaluates each surgeon on his or her surgical outcomes and complication rates using a unique and proprietary dataset exclusive to BLIS.